mikkelcato/uni-bach/uni-5-sem/ast/chpt/chpt-1.typ

    isotope("H", a: 3) + D & harpoons.rtlb isotope("He", a: 4) + n \
   isotope("He", a: 3) + D & harpoons.rtlb isotope("He", a: 4) + p \
 $
 when helium is reached however nucleosynthesis has trouble since it is very tightly bounded relative to its mass number.
-Furthere exist no stable nuclei with $A=5$ meaning it can't fuse with $p$ or $n$ and hope it achieves something.
+Further, there exist no stable nuclei with $A=5$ meaning it can't fuse with $p$ or $n$ and hope it achieves something.
 It can form small amount of lithium through
 $
   isotope("He", a: 4) + D &harpoons.rtlb isotope("Li", a: 6) + gamma \
   isotope("He", a: 4) + isotope("H", a: 3) &harpoons.rtlb isotope("Li", a: 7) + gamma